From the Oral History collection: Issy Wyner

 In this edited excerpt from an oral history interview, Mr Wyner recalls the evictions that took place during the Depression, the neighbourliness that helped families cope and the local responses to him as a Jew.

 Issy Wyner was recorded for the Oral History Program by Barry York in 2007.
-The full interview is not currently available online but can be listened to in the Australian Prime Ministers Centre.
-Please contact the Centre prior to your visit and quote the reference number OHI 136.
+The full interview is not currently available online but is available upon request at the Museum of Australian Democracy.
+Please contact the museum prior to your visit and quote the reference number OHI 136.